Build a receiver

 └── otelcol-dev

-In order to properly test your trace receiver, you may need a distributed tracing backend so the Collector can send the telemetry to it.
-We will be using Jaeger, if you don’t have a Jaeger instance running, you can easily start one using Docker with the following command:
+To properly test your trace receiver, you may need a distributed tracing backend so the Collector can send the telemetry to it.
+We will be using Jaeger.
+If you don’t have a Jaeger instance running, you can easily start one using Docker with the following command:

 docker run -d --name jaeger \